ember-learn/super-rentals-tutorial/src/chapters/14-provider-components.md

 </div>
 ```

-There is one minor change to note here: while extracting our markup into a component, we also renamed the `@model` argument to be `@rentals` instead, just in order to be a little more specific about what we're iterating over in our `#each` loop.
+There is one minor change to note here: while extracting our markup into a component, we also renamed the `@model` argument to be `@rentals` instead, just in order to be a little more specific about what we're iterating over in our `{{#each}}` loop.
 Otherwise, all we're doing here is copy-pasting what was on our `index.hbs` page into our new component template.
 Now we just need to actually use our new component in the index template where we started this whole refactor!
 Let's render our `<Rentals>` component in our `index.hbs` template.

 ```run:file:patch lang=handlebars cwd=super-rentals filename=app/templates/index.hbs
 @@ -6,13 +6,2 @@